 These examples make use of the users and roles set up in the earlier example.
-(See "Example-Element Level Security" on page 46 for details.)
-The first example shows hierarchies of permissions (top-secret, secret, and unclassified) in a document.
+(See Section 5.3, "Example-Compartment Security" [28] for details.)
+The first example shows hierarchies of permissions

+(top-secret, secret, and unclassified) in a document.
 The second example shows a slightly different way of protecting content with attributes.
 The example queries can be done in using XQuery or JavaScript.